Birthplace of

 The Goal Is Freedom, 9 Aug 2013

-Written on the 68th anniversary of the atomic bombs dropped on Nagasaki, discusses whether the bombing and that of Hiroshima were really necessary and whether they should be considered war crimes
+Written on the 68th anniversary of the atomic bomb dropped on Nagasaki, discusses whether that bombing and the previous one at Hiroshima were really necessary and whether they should be considered war crimes

-[Greg] Mitchell writes, "Hiroshima did contain an important military base, used as a staging area for Southeast Asia, where perhaps 25,000 troops might be quartered.
+Greg Mitchell writes, "Hiroshima did contain an important military base, used as a staging area for Southeast Asia, where perhaps 25,000 troops might be quartered.
 But the bomb had been aimed not at the 'Army base' but at the very center of a city of 350,000, with the vast majority women and children and elderly males." ...
 And Nagasaki?
 It, Mitchell writes, "had become a Mitsubishi company town, turning out ships and armaments for Japan's increasingly desperate war effort.
-Few Japanese soldiers were stationed here, and only about 250 of them would perish in the atomic bombing.
-It was still the Christian center in the country ..."
+Few Japanese soldiers were stationed here, and only about 250 of them would perish in the atomic bombing ..."

 Interviews